demuth-lab/demuth-lab.github.io/publications.md

 ---

 <p class="lede">
-Selected publications.
 For the most up-to-date list, see
 <div class="scholar-links">
   <a href="{{ site.data.links.scholar }}"
      target="_blank"